Content code

 Corps

-A force is an action which can set a body in motion, modify its movement or deform it.
+A force is an action that can set a body in motion, modify its movement, or deform it.

 Corps